KD5VMF/MPI4PY-Cluster-Setup/README.md

-# 🖥️ MPI Distributed Computing Programs and Cluster Setup
+# 🖥️ MPI Distributed Computing Programs and Cluster Setup   - NOT READY YET / 11/28/2024

 This repository includes tools, programs, and documentation to set up and utilize a Raspberry Pi-based MPI cluster for distributed computing.
 The repository demonstrates the following: